bdunbar22/OOD-Group/README.txt

 A piece stores a list of repeats that will affect playback.

-Repeats are added after the tempo line of text files.
+Repeats are added after the tempo line of text files. ex. repeat 1 2
+The first number is the low beat of the repeat.
+The second number is the high beat of the repeat.

+To add repeats via controller you have to toggle repeat mode by pressing 'r' then you can click to add a repeat.

 Best Regards,
 Ben Dunbar & Sam Letcher